mjtsai1974/DevBlog/_posts/2018-08-26-bayesian-ml-progagation.md

 $\;\;\cdot\sum_{w_{k}:k\neq i}P(x\vert w_{1},...,w_{n})$
 $\;\;\cdot\prod_{k=1:k\neq i}^{n}\pi_{W_{k}}(x)$
 >
+><font color="Red">[Cautions]</font>
-><font color="Red">Cautions</font> must be made that the belief updated by propagation would result in expensive computation consumption when there exists multiple parents.
+>The belief updated by propagation would result in expensive computation consumption when there exists multiple parents.
 The introduction of propagation aims to eliminate the potential expensive computation of NP-hard order in variable elimination, now it seems that it is struggling over.
 Next to see the <font color="Red">clique tree</font> series, to be believed workable in a lot references.

 ### Addendum
 >&#10112;[A T utorial on Bayesian Belief Networks, Mark L Krieg, Surveillance Systems Division Electronics and Surveillance Research Laboratory, DSTO-TN-0403](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.124.2195&rep=rep1&type=pdf)